jwds1978/jwds1978.github.io/_posts/2017-02-16-accessibility-at-the-elgin-street-mission.md

 If you're not familiar with the accessibility laws in Ontario, have a look <a href="https://www.ontario.ca/page/accessibility-laws" target="_blank" title="Ontario :: Accessibility Laws">here</a>.
 The laws are pretty clear regarding this sort of thing.

 With that said, I was at <a href="http://www.themission.ca" target="_blank" title="The Elgin Street Mission">The Elgin Street Mission</a> this morning for breakfast.
 While there, nature called, and I intended to answer.
 The door for the accessible washroom was locked.
 So, I went and asked the staff to open the door for me as I needed to use the washroom.
 I walked back to the washrooms with the staff.
-If not mistaken, his name is Jerry.
+We'll call him Raul Bohen.

-Jerry proceeds to tell me that I can use the woman's washroom as somebody was in the men's washroom.
+Raul proceeds to tell me that I can use the woman's washroom as somebody was in the men's washroom.
 I, again, reitereated the fact that I need access to the accessible washroom&hellip; I have a disability and need the grab bars and extra space to not fall on my face and/or in the toilet as has almost happeneded there before when I tried to use the much smaller *normal* washroom there.
 He just shrugs, huffs at me, tells me to use the woman's washroom and/or leave to use a washroom elsewhere.

 The image below, clearly, depicts the fact that said washroom is to be an accessible facility:<br />
 <br />